 Keeper pros and cons

-- Layered encryption
+- Layered encryption for enhanced security

 - Supports most browser extensions